-You’ve put in the effort to create a meaningful assessment which led to a discovery session.
-It give your clients insights into where they stand and where they can improve.
-Once it’s done, they can print or view the assessment report.
-Job done?
+You’ve put in the effort to create a meaningful diagnostic assessment report which has led to a discovery session with your prospective client.
+It give them insights into where they stand and where they can improve.

-For most coaches and consultants, the report marks the beginning of the real engagement with the client.
-For many this is when the sales process truly begins.
+For experts such as coaches and consultants, the report marks the beginning of the real engagement with a prospective client.
+This is when the sales process truly begins.
 The real value of an assessment comes from what happens after.
 A static report is just that – static.

 Without your guidance, even a powerful Wheel of Life or an insightful business assessment risks being glanced at, misunderstood, or forgotten.

 Assessment results look impressive online or in a PDF – logos, charts, scores, color-coded sections.
 But they don’t guide action on their own.
-They’re only as effective as the structure you build around them.
+They’re only as effective as the follow up and engagement structure you build around them.

 So how can we make the assessment results a conversation starter.